 How I Got Endorsed by Tech Nation as an Exceptional Talent in Digital Technology.

 Even though I came to the UK to study, I ensured that I made solid connections and friendships, I didn’t get a full-time or part-time job even though my VISA allowed 14hours work per week.
 As a creative and freelancer, I didn’t feel comfortable looking for menial or 9-5 jobs!
 I believed my skill would bring me money since it did when I was based in Nigeria.
 That been said, I was “smart” enough to pick gigs that I knew made sense and would look good on my profile.
-So, I worked with a company called Qatalyst Global in the revamping of their website, I worked with a Startup company named BrandSnap where I also designed the website and acted as the “Tech Co-Founder”, I worked with my professor in creating a website for a UK / EU committee he is Chairman of and did some projects for some SMEs.
+So, I worked with a company called Qatalyst Global in the revamping of their website, I worked with a Startup company named BrandSnap where I also designed and developed the website and acted as the “Tech Co-Founder”, I worked with my professor in creating a website for a UK / EU committee he is Chairman of and did some projects for some SMEs outside the UK which all then became relevant when I was about to apply for the Tier 1 Exceptional Talent Visa.

 I personally didn’t want to get a job because I don’t want to put myself into the 9-5 rat race.
 This rat-race would be worse since my VISA would be tied to the fact that I would be working for the company or a company and if anything happens say I get fired or I am no longer needed in the company – my stay becomes void!
 It goes back to my principle of not wanting to put my life into the hands of another person.
 So, I ruled out the job thing.

 I know I promised to keep this swift but I just had to share all that so you get a perspective where I am coming from.
 Fast forward to being back to Nigeria.
-After spending close to 2years in London, Nigeria felt like a new place and something in me didn’t feel at home.
+After spending close to 2years in London, Nigeria felt like a new place and something in me didn’t feel at home anymore.
 I wanted to go back to London, where I have found a new life.
 So, I started digging again on how to get a VISA back to the UK and the Tier 1 (Exceptional Talent) visa popped up again.
 This time, being in Nigeria viewing this made me pay closer attention.
-I read through the requirements to get endorsed and documents to provide and suddenly I started seeing how I could get the documents from my archive.
+I read through the requirements to get endorsed and documents to provide and suddenly I started seeing how I could get the documents from my archive of past projects, jobs and innovations.

 The process of getting the documents together didn’t take up to a week since I am a Freelancer and work from home so I have a lot of time in the day to get things done.
 I reached out to my professor in London for a letter, I reached out to the CEO of a tech company I worked with for a letter, reached out to some of my clients, digged up some of my certificates from Tech and Business courses taken on Lynda, took screenshots of my videos I shot in London where I was sharing valuable business advice and more!
 The digging was fun, I started seeing things I didn’t know I had or could get that would make me get endorsed as an Exceptional Talent.